Why Holiday River Expeditions?

-With more than 46 years of experience we understand that safety is the most important aspect of any wilderness vacation.
+With more than 50 years of experience we understand that safety is the most important aspect of any wilderness vacation.
 We take great pride in every important detail of planning your vacation.
 Our boats and equipment are top quality and impeccably maintained.
 Our guides are the best in the business, each trained professionally in river safety and first aid.
-We proudly are the 2003 recipient of the Canyonlands National Park Safety Award.
+We are proudly the 2003 recipient of the Canyonlands National Park Safety Award.

 Each night is spent camping on the beaches of the river, or on bike trips in a beautiful wilderness setting.
 You will be sleeping in a tent or out in the open, under the stars, whatever you prefer.
 Your biggest responsibility will be setting up your tent (if you rented a tent from us, the guides will show you how to put up your tent).
 All other aspects of camping, such as food preparation and clean-up, are taken care of by the guides.
 The camping is comfortable and easy.

 The Baño, er… toilet… “Where will I go to the bathroom?” is a common but serious question!
 The management of human waste has a huge yuck factor, but we make it easy, and sanitary.
-With each stop, our guides will set up the “baño”, also known as the “groover”, or toilet in a discrete and private location along the river, often with the best view in town!
+With each camp site, our guides will set up the “baño”, also known as the “groover”, or toilet in a discrete and private location along the river, often with the best view in town!
 Similar to what you have at home, the baños have a regular toilet seat that is attached to a box.
 One for solid waste and one for urine.
 Toilet paper and a separate hand washing set-up keep things clean.
 So don’t worry!
 We’ve got you covered!
-When we pack up camp, the guides break down the baño, and pack it away for the next stop.
+When we pack up camp, the guides break down the baño, and pack it away for the next camp site.
 Now, that’s not so bad, is it?

 First you’ll want to decide when you are free to come, then the length of the trip you’d like to take, the location, and the age range and abilities of your group.
-Do you want to actively row in a paddle boat, or would you rather be in an oar boat?
+Do you want to actively row in a paddle boat, or would you rather kick back and enjoy in an oar boat?
 4-6 person oar powered rafts are typically scheduled on all Holiday trips and the guide navigates the rapids and rows through calm sections using a set of wooden oars.
 Paddle rafts are available on certain trips at certain times of the year.
 Paddle rafts are powered by the guides and each of the guests in the raft have a paddle.
 A paddle raft requires 6-8 guests who are who are willing to paddle all day, through both the rapid and calm sections.
 We also take along small one-person inflatable kayaks that a willing guest can paddle without the aid of a guide and the guests trade off using them.
-Guests in an inflatable kayaks are not generally allowed to paddle the more difficult sections of the river.
+Guests in an inflatable kayak are not allowed to paddle the more difficult sections of the river.
 Check out our “Impeccable Gear” section for photos!

 Each trip is rated beginner, intermediate, or advanced.
 These are subjective ratings that portray the physical demand and technical challenge of each trip.
 River trips also have a class rating according to the difficulty of their toughest rapid.
 Class II trips consist of flatwater and gentle waves.
 Class III rated trips include moderate waves and obstructions (rock, gravel bars etc.) in the river.
 Class IV rivers have bigger and faster water than Class III.
 Trips rated Class V are the most difficult with large waves, powerful currents, and unpredictable hazards.